-A13: Yellow Roadway and USF currently expect to complete the merger on May 24, 2005.
+A13: Yellow Roadway and USF currently expect to complete the merger in the summer of 2005.
 However, we do not know how long after the special meetings the closing of the merger will take place because fulfilling some of the conditions to the merger is not entirely within our control.
-Yellow Roadway and USF hope to have the significant conditions satisfied so that the closing can occur one business day after the special meetings.
-However, there can be no assurance that such timing will occur or that the merger will be completed on May 24, 2005 as currently expected.
+Yellow Roadway and USF hope to have the significant conditions, including the expiration or termination of the waiting period under the HSR Act, satisfied so that the closing can occur one business day after the special meetings.
+However, there can be no assurance that such timing will occur or that the merger will be completed in summer 2005 as currently expected.